Trustworthy AI Must Account for Interactions: Negative Interactions Between TAI Aspects

 \textbf{P $\rightharpoonup$ E:} DPSGD is designed to obscure the details of any single element of $\mathcal{D}_\text{train}$, but its addition of noise to gradient updates can degrade the fidelity of \emph{post hoc} explanations by clouding the true relationships between input and output variables \cite{patel2022dpxai}. \citet{saifullah2024privacy} found severe deterioration of explanation fidelity across many model architectures and data domains when DPSGD was used.

-Applying DPSGD during training protects elements of $\mathcal{D}_\text{train}$, but not inference data $x_\text{test}$ whose predictions need to be explained.
-DP can be applied to the explanation mechanism to protect $x_\text{test}$ \cite{patel2022dpxai}, but since DP requires randomization, explanations will necessarily differ each time they are generated for the same $x_\text{test}$.
-Unstable and potentially inconsistent explanations undermine the notion that we can understand the reasons behind model predictions.
+Applying DPSGD during training protects elements of $\mathcal{D}_\text{train}$, but not inference data $x_\text{test}$ for which predictions need to be explained.
+DP can be applied to the explanation mechanism to protect $x_\text{test}$ \cite{patel2022dpxai}, but since DP requires randomization, explanations will differ each time they are generated for the same $x_\text{test}$.
+Unstable and potentially inconsistent explanations undermine the premise that we can understand the true reasons behind model predictions.

-\textbf{E $\rightharpoonup$ P:} Local explanations $E_\theta(x)$ are supplemental to the model's outputs $F_\theta(x)$, and as such pose an additional avenue for private information about $x$ or $\mathcal{D}_\text{train}$ to leak from the model.
-Explanations are designed to reveal details about how specific inputs influence model predictions, so it is unsurprising that they can be exploited to make MIAs more effective \cite{shokri2021privacyexplain}.
-For instance, the explanations generated by LIME (\cref{sec:explainability}) consist of a simple model that locally approximates $F_\theta(x)$ around $x$.
-The behaviour of these local models will vary depending on whether $x$ was included in $\mathcal{D}_\text{train}$, and attackers can exploit these differences in their MIAs \cite{quan2022amplification, huang2024explaining}.
+\textbf{E $\rightharpoonup$ P:} Local explanations $E_\theta(x)$ pose an additional avenue for private information about $x$ or $\mathcal{D}_\text{train}$ to leak from the model.
+Explanations are \emph{designed} to reveal details about how specific inputs influence model predictions, so it is unsurprising that they can be exploited to make MIAs more effective \cite{shokri2021privacyexplain}.
+The explanations generated by LIME (\Cref{sec:explainability}) consist of a simple model that locally approximates $F_\theta(x)$ around $x$.
+The behaviour of the local model will vary depending on whether $x$ was included in $\mathcal{D}_\text{train}$, and attackers can exploit these differences in their MIAs \cite{quan2022amplification, huang2024explaining}.